ARM-software/astc-encoder/README.md

 # Prebuilt binaries

-Prebuilt release build binaries of `astcenc` for 64-bit Linux, macOS, and Windows are available in the
-[GitHub Releases page](https://github.com/ARM-software/astc-encoder/releases).
+Release build binaries for the `astcenc` stable releases are provided in the [GitHub Releases page](https://github.com/ARM-software/astc-encoder/releases).
-Note that currently no 2.x series pre-built binaries are available.
+Binaries are provided for 64-bit builds on Windows, macOS, and Linux.

+## astcenc 2.x binaries

+The current builds of the astcenc 2.x series are provided as multiple binaries, each tuned for a specific SIMD instruction set.
+We provide, in order of increasing performance:

+* `astcenc-sse2` - uses SSE2
+* `astcenc-sse4.2` - uses SSE4.2 and POPCNT
+* `astcenc-avx2` - uses SSE4.2, POPCNT, and AVX2

+The SSE2 builds will work on all x86-64 host machines, but it is the slowest of the three.
+The other two require extended CPU instruction set support which is not universally available.

+It is worth noting that the three binaries do not produce identical output images; there are minor output differences caused by variations in floating-point rounding.

 # Getting started